hurtadosanti/BehavioralCloning/README.md

 ---
 - The conda environment can be found in the file [environment.yml](environment.yml)

-- The self-driving car simulator built with Unity can be found on this github repository [github repository](https://github.com/udacity/self-driving-car-sim)
+- The self-driving car simulator built with Unity can be found on this [github repository](https://github.com/udacity/self-driving-car-sim)

 License
 ---